programmfabrik/fylr-install/desktop/README.md

 # Result

-you can now surf to your local fylr webfrontend at http://127.0.0.1:8080
+You can now surf to your local fylr webfrontend at http://127.0.0.1:8080

+Default login is root with password admin.
+Please replace with something secure.

 # Troubleshooting